-Well, I mean everybody was laughing like crazy.
-But it didn’t matter.
+Well, everybody was laughing like crazy, but I didn’t yet realize why.

-I knew something was wrong when my speech was over, when I was surrounded by a group of boys, including some popular ones, when I was being held up like a trophy of my own ignorance, and when that girl tossed me a look of disgust.
-I felt like being shot.
+I knew something was wrong when I was quickly surrounded by a group of boys, including some popular ones, and held up like a trophy of my own ignorance.
+And when that girl tossed me a look of disgust, I felt like I had been shot.

-But at that moment, I had nothing to grudge about.
-After congratulating the girl briefly, I sauntered back to my room on campus.
-Inside, I played the album “Revolutionary Vol.1” by The Immortal Technique.
-The songs were about Peruvian gangsters and their cocaine, women, and revolutions.
-Outside the window, the captain of tennis team was kissing his girlfriend under a tall maple tree.
+But in that moment, I had no idea what I had done.
+After congratulating the winner, I sauntered back to my room on campus.
+Outside the window, the captain of the tennis team was kissing his girlfriend under a maple tree.
 With the spirit of revolution drumming against the backdrop of my feeble consciousness, I prayed for a poignant, fatal kiss that could unfold me right there, right at that unresolved moment, slowly and sin by sin.
-I wished that it was the end of another failed attempt, never knowing that approximately the same time a year later, I would find myself sitting beside my desk, with one hand holding a pen, suspended like a metaphor over an unfinished essay, and the other one hesitantly pushing a cold, thirsty blade against the skin of my wrist.

-I felt like the whole school had declared a nuclear war on me and what I stood for.
-Words like “misogynistic”, “stalker”, and “pedophile” floated around like gunpowder while troops of rumors, suspicious smiles, and averted eyes swept across my little utopia, scaffolded precariously upon a sensitive soul.
-I knew people were offended but I was too hurt to say sorry.
-I was too sorry to admit that I was hurt.
-My wounded pride and disillusion drowned all the apologies I had rehearsed alone.
+In the months that followed, I felt like the whole school had declared a nuclear war on me.
+Words like “misogynist,” “stalker,” and “pedophile” floated around like gunpowder while rumors, suspicious smiles, and averted eyes swept across my sensitive soul.
+I knew people were offended, but I was too hurt to say sorry.
+I was too sorry to admit I was hurt.
+My wounded pride and disillusionment drowned all the apologies I rehearsed alone.

-But what I couldn’t stand the most was the silence, which dusked like a conspiracy over me, the only casualty of this loveless war.
-No one ever mentioned the incident again.
+No one ever mentioned the incident again, and I couldn’t stand the silence.
 I wanted to fight someone.
 I wanted to beat someone until I found the necessity to apologize.
-Or I could get beaten, beaten and beaten until they felt terrible for me, something that happened way too often during my troubled public school years back in China.
+Or I could get beaten and beaten until they felt terrible for me, something that had happened often during my troubled public school years in China.

-Then I remembered what my mom had told me, “The more you speak, the more mistakes you make.”
-So I avoided talking to people, stopped laughing at jokes I did not understand, devoured cold lunches in the basement, and hid away from the girl whose look of disgust continued to burn me alive during those sleepless nights.
+Then I remembered what my mom had told me: “The more you speak, the more mistakes you make.”
+So I avoided talking, stopped laughing at jokes I didn’t understand, devoured cold lunches in the basement, and hid from the girl whose look of disgust continued to burn me alive during my sleepless nights.